 Shock Leader

 The leader can be two to three feet in length.
-Breaking strain from ten pounds for haruan and small toman, to fifty pounds for big tomans in snaggy places.
-I always try to use the lightest poundage I think I can get away with as I find the bite rate is better.
-Lighter also means better action for your lures.
-Use fluorocarbon if you can, they offer better abrasion resistance.
+Breaking strain from 10 pounds for haruan and small toman, to 40/50 pounds for big tomans in snaggy places.
+I always try to use the lightest poundage I think I can get away with.
+Lighter also means better action for some lures.

-Connect the leader to a small good-quality snap swivel to facilitate quick change of lures.
-You’ll be doing this a lot to find what works.
-Never use a big swivel as it will affect the action of your lure.
+The snap swivel will facilitate quick change of lures.
+Never use too big a swivel as it will affect the action of your lure.
 Remember, don’t stinge on the swivel.
 Or any part of the terminal tackle for that matter as that next fish could be the fish of a lifetime!

-Bait
+Bait or Lures

 Spinnerbaits are very effective, too.
 Keep some in the tacklebox.